The Principles of Diffusion Models: DDIM DDIM

 \subsection{Intuition Behind DDIM with Different Parameterizations}

 DDIM is one of the most widely used methods for accelerating diffusion sampling and usually may take in different parametrizations (see \Cref{eq:predictions-equivalence}) other than $\beps$-prediction.
-In this subsection, we present reformulation under different parameterizations, with later on provide more intuitive intepretation of DDIM.
+In this subsection, we present reformulations under different parameterizations and later provide a more intuitive interpretation of DDIM.

 \paragraph{DDIM in Different Parameterizations.} In practice, one uses a pre-trained diffusion model expressed in one of the standard parameterizations and substitutes the corresponding predictor for the oracle target in the DDIM discretization of the PF-ODE.
 For clarity, we state the oracle version below; the implementable version follows by the replacements